datastax/release-notes/DSE_6.9_Release_Notes.md

 DSE 6.9.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# Release notes for 6.9.9
+12 May 2025

+## Components versions for DSE 6.9.9
+ * Apache Solr™ 6.0.1.5.2977
+ * Apache Spark™ 2.5.0.6&ast;
+ * Apache TinkerPop™ 3.4.15-20250129-bd39a459
+ * Apache Tomcat® 8.5.100
+ * DSE Java Driver 1.10.0-dse-20241015 (DSE *internal-only* version)
+ * Netty 4.1.100.1.dse
+ * Spark JobServer 0.8.0.56

+**NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
+If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

+## 6.9.9 DSE Cassandra
+* Fixed an issue to prevent a deadlock for some operator commands.
+(DSP-24701)
+* Added expert-level system properties to work around invalid list keys.
+Contact DataStax Support to set these properties in DSE or in DSE client tools (such as `sstabledump`).
+(DSP-24819)
+* Added `--address-config`, an `sstableloader` option to configure IP addresses from a `cassandra.yaml` file.
+(DSP-24826)

+## 6.9.9 DSE CVE
+* Upgraded the Apache Parquet and Apache Avro libraries used by Apache Spark to version `1.15.1`.
+(DSP-24802, [CVE-2025-30065](https://nvd.nist.gov/vuln/detail/CVE-2025-30065))

 # Release notes for 6.9.8
 7 April 2025